Now Enrolling for the 2023-24 School Year: Click Here

 In clubs, students often pursue projects, community service or competition.
 As students work together to accomplish a shared goal, they are building the soft skills that employers and college professors will soon demand.
 Through club projects, students learn to be accountable for the responsibilities they’ve agreed to shoulder.
 They learn to establish schedules, build support and keep the group on task.
 It’s all part of creating leaders of the future.

 In this atmosphere, clubs are the gift that keeps on giving.
-After graduation, students who joined clubs and participated in meaningful ways can show that they have made a difference.
-They have taken the initiative to learn more about the fields that interest them — the fields that they are likely to major in or pursue as careers.
+After graduation, students who joined clubs and participated in meaningful ways will be able to show how they have made a difference.
+They have taken the initiative to learn more about the fields that interest them — the fields that they are likely to pursue as a major.
 They can show real-world impact through measurable accomplishments, perhaps by organizing a community blood drive or designing a robot that helps people with disabilities.

 The important thing is making sure that the clubs your child joins are personally meaningful.
-College admissions directors, for instance, don’t want to see applications listing every club imaginable.
-They want to see contributions made to one or two clubs that line up with the student’s passions and interests, because that demonstrates a hunger for learning and a desire to give back to society.
+College admissions directors don’t want to see applications listing every club imaginable.
+They want to see contributions to one or two clubs that line up with the student’s passions and interests because that demonstrates a hunger for learning and a desire to give back to society.

 At CCA, we are committed to personalized learning.
 Teachers and parents work together to craft learning plans and experiences that cultivate each student’s passions and address their challenges.
 We use all the resources and tools available, making sure that students have access to anything and everything that contributes to a fun and productive learning experience.